pinkkmin/TaSMChecking/README.md

 # TaSMChecking

-the Temporal and Spatial Memory Safety Checking For C at Runtime
+The Temporal and Spatial Memory Safety Checking For C at Runtime.

 ```
 |- mess